Teach English in Colombia

 - No criminal record, including underage drinking or DUI (the only exception would be minor traffic violations)

 There are no exceptions to the eligibility requirements.
 These requirements are put in place by the Colombian government, and we are not allowed to make exceptions.

 Still need your TEFL/TESOL certificate?

 A certificate will also make your life a whole lot easier when you get to Colombia if you’ve never taught before.
-Learning how to navigate a classroom of student who are at different levels is a skill that can only be learned from hands-on experience and we highly recommend that you obtain a TEFL/TESOL certificate before teaching abroad.
+Learning how to navigate a classroom of students who are at different levels is a skill that can only be learned from hands-on experience and we highly recommend that you obtain a TEFL/TESOL certificate before teaching abroad.

-We want to give you the opportunity to set yourself up for success as a teacher so any Colombia participant that signs up for one of our online TEFL course and ALSO submits a deposit for our Colombia program will receive $400 back!
+We want to give you the opportunity to set yourself up for success as a teacher so any Colombia participant that signs up for our online TEFL course and ALSO submits a deposit for our Colombia program will receive $400 back!
 Here are your course options.

 - Full time teaching placement in Colombia

 - Monthly stipend to cover living expenses: 1,500,000 Colombian Pesos per month